robbintt/outlines/talks/AirflowCreatorTalkBigData_20180117.md

 Airflow is `configuration as code` and `pipelines as code`.

-We are going to get into why `configuration of code` is such a powerful concept.
+We are going to get into why `configuration as code` is such a powerful concept.

 DAG is a fancy acronym that also just means workflow in this context (and Directed Acyclic Graph).